ringgo-uk/delete-merged-action/README.md

 #### `branches`

-Glob rules for names of branches to delete, defaults to `!master, !main, *`
+Glob rules for names of branches to delete, defaults to `!master, !develop`

 ### Environment variables